CI/CD and Automation

 namespace: pipeline-demo

 Ok.
 So need the RHACS Central endpoint and a API token with the right permissions.
-Luckily we have the RHACS Central endpoint handy.
+Luckily we have the RHACS Central endpoint and an admin access token that we can use.

 ACS_URL=$(oc -n stackrox get route central -o jsonpath='{.spec.host}')